BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 # Introduction

-PiGx SARS-CoV-2 is a pipeline for analysing data from sequenced wastewater samples and identifying a provided set of lineages of SARS-CoV-2 characterized by signature mutations.
-Currently wastewater samples are used, which are enriched for SARS-CoV-2.
-The pipeline can be used for continuous sampling.
+PiGx SARS-CoV-2 is a pipeline for detecting viral lineages in sequencing data obtained from enriched wastewater samples.
+It was developed with SARS-CoV-2 as its main target virus, but other targets are possible.
+The viral lineages are provided by the user together with their characteristic signature mutations.
+The pipeline is very flexible, allowing the user to choose from multiple input and output files, and giving them fine control about parameters used by the individual tools.
+PiGx SARS-CoV-2 has been developed with a focus on reproucible outputs, and it can be used for continuous sampling.
 The output of the PiGx SARS-CoV-2 pipeline is summarized in a report which provides an intuitive visual overview about the development of lineage abundance and single significantly increasing mutations over time and location.
-Additionally generated are more detailed reports per sample, which cover the quality control of the samples, the detected variants and a taxonomic classification of all unaligned reads.
+In addition, the pipeline will generate more detailed reports per sample, which cover the quality control of the samples, the detected variants, and a taxonomic classification of all unaligned reads.
 This version of the pipeline was designed to work with paired-end amplicon sequencing data e.g. following the ARtIc protocols [ARTIC nCoV-2019 primers](https://github.com/artic-network/artic-ncov2019/tree/master/primer_schemes/nCoV-2019/V3),